sonic-net/SONiC/doc/aaa/radius_authentication.md

 determine the user information that is needed to create a local user, at the time of first login.
 The information of this local user is returned during a getpwnam_r() library call.

+This is similar to the [TACACS+](#TACPLUS-Authentication) NSS module in some respects.
+TACACS+ protocol provides an Authorization request that can be used to get some user attributes like privilege level.
+Most TACACS+ servers allow an authorization request to precede an Authentication request.
+However, the RADIUS protocol has no such request.
+The RADIUS server provides the privilege level only upon successful authentication.
+Because of this, for RADIUS authentication to succeed, the local user needs to be created *unconfirmed* prior to authentication.

 ### Unconfirmed Users